Birmingham’s New Approach to

 Book your free consultation today!

 Sciatica really is an unnecessary back pain.
-True understanding of your situation, the anatomy involved, the real cause and the required steps to address it will really help you to do what is needed to achieve real results.
+True understanding of your situation, the anatomy involved, the real cause and the required steps to address your sciatic pain will really help you to do what is needed to achieve real results.

 To help you start that process, we’d like to offer you a free, no obligation consultation to find out more about your situation and discuss how our programmes may be able to help.